Thurman's Tips -

 (a) In any proceeding for dissolution of marriage where there is a criminal

-conviction for an act of domestic violence perpetrated by one spouse against
+1203.097 of the Penal Code perpetrated by one spouse against the other

-the other spouse entered by the court within five years prior to the filing
+spouse entered by the court within five years prior to the filing of the

-of temporary or permanent spousal support to the abusive spouse otherwise
+(1) An award of spousal support to the convicted spouse from the injured

 (b) The court may consider documented evidence of a convicted spouse's